 An online title loan is a variation of a secured loan.
 With a secured loan you’re guaranteeing the lender to pay them back.
 In this case you will pay the back the full amount with collateral if you default on the payment obligations as specified in the loan agreement.
 As we touched on above, there are different limits in each state for the amount of money you can borrow with a car title loan.
 States also have limits on the length of time you can set a payment term for.
 Some states don’t allow any form of short term lending and using your vehicle as collateral falls into those restrictions!
 That’s why it’s important to check with your state regulations before you speak with a direct lender.
-By doing research beforehand you can save time and have a better understanding of what type of online title loans you will qualify for.
+Research companies beforehand with our online lender directory and save time.
+You can also get a better understanding of what type of online title loans you will qualify for.
 Even though there are limits across the county for borrowing amounts and terms, you can often expect a lending range of between a few hundred dollars and upwards of $10,000.
 Most payback terms will last from a few months to 2-3 years if you want it stretched out over a longer period of time.

 How much can I borrow with an online title loan?

-We now have a better understanding of how online title loans work and what to expect with the application process.
+We know have a better understanding of how a title pawn works and what to expect with the application process.
 At this point let’s discuss the negative aspects of a secured title loan and whether you need one in the first place.
-Everyone knows an online title loan comes with a high interest rate.
-The amount paid back in interest alone over the life a loan will be extensive.
+Everyone knows a bad credit loan will come with a high interest rate.
+The amount paid back in interest will be extensive.
 Also consider that car title loans will lead to an increase in your debt situation.
 Say you take out a secured loan for $5,000.
 This amount will show up on a credit report as an existing debt obligation and it needs to be paid back to avoid negative credit problems.
 The biggest drawback of a title loan is the most obvious.
 When someone uses a vehicle as collateral for a secured loan they’re handing over the pink slip as security.
 They’re telling the lender you can take my car if I happen to default on the monthly payment obligations.